Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

 **Service Entry**:

-If you have an egress hop within the service, then we need to create a service entry.
+If you have an egress hop from a service in the mesh, then we need to create a service entry.
 See the example below:

 ```yaml
 apiVersion: networking.istio.io/v1beta1